lizhanmit/java-design-patterns/README.md

 - It should be simple to understand what the code does.
 - It should be simple to add or remove a new feature.
 - It should provide good encapsulation.
 In other words, implementation details should be hidden from a user of your code so it is easier to understand and make changes.

+High cohesion and low coupling are characteristics of maintainable code.

 ### Anti-Patterns